 In June and November 2021, as allowed by the original contract, it was communicated by the Company to these football clubs, of the Company's intention to renew the contracts for 24 additional months (expiry on 31 May 2024).
-As such additions of \in 10,906,458 have been recognised during 2021.
-Furthermore, the broadcasting rights of 2 of the 5 football clubs, the exclusive broacasting rights of which are held by the Company, will now expire in May 2027, following the Company's decision not to exercise the early termination clause which was valid until 28 February 2023.
-As such additions of \in 11,691,242 have been recognised during 2023.
-As at the date of this report the broadcasting rights agreements with the other 3 football clubs, the exclusive broadcasting rights of which are held by the Company until 31 May 2024, have not been extended further.
+As such additions of €10,906,458 have been recognised during 2021.
+Furthermore, the broadcasting rights of 2 of the 5 football clubs, the exclusive broadcasting rights of which are held by the Company, will now expire in May 2027, following the Company's decision not to exercise the early termination clause which was valid until 28 February 2023.
+As such additions of €11,691,242 have been recognised during 2023.
+In 2024, the broadcasting rights agreement for another football club, the exclusive broadcasting rights of which are held by the Company, is extended and is also set to expire in May 2027.
+As such addition of €3,121,150 has been recognised during 2024.
+In December 2024, the broadcasting rights agreement for one of the two football clubs for which, as stated above, the agreement has been extended up until May 2027 in 2023, is further extended and is now set to expire in May 2032.
+As such addition of €12,630,822 has also been recognised during 2024.